ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 ### Installing the {{site.data.keyword.deliverypipeline}} Private Worker by using the CLI
 {: #install_pw_cli}

+The following steps are intended for Administrators who are preparing environments and private workers for multiple people or teams.
+To install private workers for your own use, see [Setting up a Delivery Pipeline Private Worker](/docs/ContinuousDelivery?topic=ContinuousDelivery-private-workers#set_up_private_worker).
+{: tip}

 From the {{site.data.keyword.Bluemix_notm}} CLI, type the following command: